Shiigu/quake1randomizer/README.md

 > The odds for a Powerup only apply if the ability to randomize Powerups is enabled

-Exclusive to Endless Castle Mode, there's a chance that the Pickup will be removed from the level altogether.
+Exclusive to Endless Castle Mode, there's a chance that the Weapon will be removed from the level altogether.
 This applies before calculating the aforementioned odds:

 |-|Easy Odds|Normal Odds|Hard Odds|Nightmare Odds|Super Nightmare Odds|Unfair Odds|
 |----|----|----|----|----|----|----|